run-llama/llama_index/docs/how_to/integrations/vector_stores.md

 ## Loading Data from Vector Stores using Data Connector

-LlamaIndex supports oading data from the following sources.
-See [Data Connectors](/how_to/data_connectors.md) for more details and API documentation.
+LlamaIndex supports loading data from the following sources.
+See [Data Connectors](../connector/root.md) for more details and API documentation.

 Chroma stores both documents and vectors.
 This is an example of how to use Chroma: